The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 I don’t need a Mac

-I’ll continue to respect Apple from the sidelines and keep an eye on whether their products should be in my life.
-I don’t think I need macOS.
+I’ll continue to watch Apple from the sidelines and keep an eye on whether their products should be in my life.
+I don’t need macOS.
 It’s certainly beneficial to learn about more than one platform, though, and I’d love to hear your opinions on the subject.

 Microsoft request list

-If I could shake Microsoft’s hand and thank them for all the years of joyful computing, I’d respectfully pass them this request list.
+If I could shake Microsoft’s hand and thank them for all the years of joyful computing, I’d enthusiastically and respectfully pass them this request list.

 - Release the Surface Studio monitor as a stand-alone product.